sunh5/ECE434/hw06/ReadMe.md

 # PREEMPT_RT
 The four images for latencies measurement are in the file, which show the latencies with and without load in RT and non RT kernel.
 I used the led makefile and the makefile I wrote in last homework for the load.
 We can see clearly from images, RT kernel only have little and shorter bounded latencies than nonRT kernel.

+*Since there are two lines on each graph, you only need two graphs.
+I'm not sure what the NonTR with Load.png plot is showing in the lines are labeled as PREEMPT_RT and NON-RT*